-He is a recipient of 25 fellowships, honours and awards including Fellow of the Nigerian Society of Engineers (NSE); Fellow of the Institute of Electrical and Electronics Engineers (IEEE) Fellow of the Nigeria Academy of Engineering (FAEng) and Fellow of the Academy of Science (FAS), numerous awards and membership of professional associations and societies.
+He has attended many professional and developmental courses in Artificial Intelligence, Regulations, Advance Power Systems, Renewable Energy ad Policy Studies at MIT, IBM, and Havard University.
+He is a recipient of over 30 fellowships, honors and awards including Fellow of the Nigerian Society of Engineers (NSE); Fellow of the Institute of Electrical and Electronics Engineers (IEEE) Fellow of the Nigeria Academy of Engineering (FAEng) and Fellow of the Academy of Science (FAS), and recently membership into the 2020 class of NAE with numerous awards and membership of professional associations and societies.